Khawar-bot/AhsanWedding/replit.md

 ## Overview

-This is a wedding website application for Ahsan and Sobia's celebration.
-It's built as a full-stack TypeScript application with React frontend and Express backend, featuring a modern UI with shadcn/ui components and PostgreSQL database integration via Drizzle ORM.
+This is a wedding website application for Ahsan and Sobia's celebration called "AhsanKiShadi".
+It's built as a full-stack TypeScript application with React frontend and Express backend, featuring a modern Islamic wedding theme with Quranic verses, family showcases, countdown timer, and heartfelt messages.
+The website uses shadcn/ui components and includes comprehensive family data with 22+ groom's family members.

 ## User Preferences